-In February 2022 DLUHC issued the Levelling Up white paper requiring Funds to deploy at least an additional 5% of their capital to relevant investment opportunities in the UK.The additional requirement could be problematic for funds such as Croydon which already allocate a significant proportion of their capital to the UK in illiquid assets.
+In February 2022 DLUHC issued the Levelling Up white paper requiring Funds to deploy at least an additional 5% of their capital to relevant investment opportunities in the UK.
+The additional requirement could be problematic for funds such as Croydon which already allocate a significant proportion of their capital to the UK in illiquid assets.
 Investment Risks It is unlikely that the Fund will be forced into a position which would mean an unacceptable imbalance in the asset allocation of the Fund.
 The Fund is not currently committing any further investments to its illiquid portfolio.
 4 2 8 If the risk materialises the Fund will seek to follow the direction over a period of time inorder to mange any imbalance in the portfolio.
-4 2 8 Changes in legislation affect the level of performance of the Pensions Admin Team.
-Scheme members experiencing delays in receipt of their pension entitlement.
-Statutory deadlines are not met leading to breaches of legislation and pension regulator requirements.
-Scheme member dissatisfaction.
-Reputational damage.
-Financial penalties.
-Legal action / challenge. · A third party administrate contract with Hymans Robertson to provide additional resources.
+4 2 8 18 SET WOOD AND A CONTROL OF THE SECOND Operational Risks A third party administrate contract with Hymans Robertson to provide additional resources.
 Key Performance Monitoring Report completed each month against legal deadlines and team targets reported to Pensions Committee and Board each meeting.
 Maintaining awareness of latest legislative requirements.
 Robust checking procedures at all stages.
 Staff knowledge -Recruitment of staff of suitable experience Continuous training of existing staff.
 Currently fully resourced administrative function.
 4 4 16 A review of the effectiveness of 3rd party arrangement on activity levels.
 Continue detailed planning in respect of legislative changes.
 Development of IT and automation.
 Increase to Employer engagement.
 Regular Performance Reporting (activity rates & service KPI's) to Pensions Committee 4 2 8 System malfunction or interruption of our banking systems.
 The FCA disclosed that in the last 9 months of 2018 there were more than 300 IT failures impacting on bank customers ability to access their funds.
 The 6 largest banks on average experience one IT failure every 2 weeks.
 The risk is that one of these failures is for a sustained period of time impacting on BACS and CHAPS payments both into and out of the council.
-This could prevent members of the public and businesses from accessing funds, result in financial loss and /or service interruption.
+This could prevent members of the public and businesses from accessing funds, result in financial loss and for service interruption.
 Operational Risks Actively review/assure in relation to bank controls.
 Automatic compensation paid for major interruptions 4 3 12 No future controls planned 4 3 12 Risk of losing or being unable to recruit suitably experienced staff.
 The Head of Pensions and Treasury has retired and other positions within the Pension Team have been vacant for a while.
 Lack of resourcing and knowledge will have a detrimental impact on the performance of the fund.
 Operational Risks The Pension Team have recruited temporary resources in the Treasury Team for the immediate future and are in the process of creating two new posts in the governance team.
 We are working with our advisors more widely to make greater use of their resources.
 3 4 12 Developing in-house knowledge and capacity will mitigate the risk of skills drain if staff leave.
 A review of the pensions function will assist in further developing effective service delivery.
 3 3 9